anthonykoch/website/_posts/2019-02-06-image-compressors-compared.md

 ---

-I recently saw a question on reddit asking what was the best way to optimize images.
+I recently saw a question on reddit asking what the best way to optimize images was.
 Everyone seemed to respond with a different answer, with some recommending apps, some websites, and others CLI utilities.

 <!-- endexcerpt -->